Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.x.md

 ## 0.8.56
 - Fixed sound library not loading in scripting editor
 - Fixed music white list not allowing to add musics to the list when it is not empty

+## 0.8.57
+- Added a `Max Buy` limiter to NPC traders and Puppet traders, for each price definition.
+This allows to set a limit for a given type of object, preventing the trader to buy more than the limit set.
+This will both remove the option to sell should the trader have too much, and cap the amount sold in a single trade based on the trader current inventory.
+Leaving the limit to 0, effectively allow the trader to buy as many as it can like before.
+- Added a filter to the pricing column, so you can search for that pesky item you wish to modify the price of.
+- Improved stack error message display to be displayed on HUD before chat.